This article aims to arm you with basic knowledge of cannabinoids and how they affect the brain and body.

 The two primary endocannabinoid receptors are CB1 and CB2.

-The former is responsible for regulating functions in the human brain, and are mostly found in the peripheral and central nervous systems.
+The former is responsible for regulating the human brain’s functions and is mostly found in the peripheral and central nervous systems.
 The latter is responsible for regulating functions in the rest of the human body.
 CB2 is mostly found in the immune system.

 When one uses cannabis, the cannabinoid compounds attach to these receptors.